herbertfreeze/QSS/_sources/docs/finalproject_options.md

  -->
 <!-- If you choose this project option, you have two options.
 The first is to analyze the results of medical student training for prescribing to folks with Intellectual and Developmental Disabilities (IDD).
 The second is to study a large dataset on experiences and outcomes for START participants. -->

-### SIP Option 1: Medical training data
+### SIP Option 1: New Hampshire Academy of Science

+The 21st Century Community Learning Centers (21C) program for the Vermont Agency of Education has collected from about 90 sites offering 21C-supported afterschool and summer programs in Vermont.
+The dataset includes both quantitative data (for example, the % of students from low-income families and the number of students receiving different “doses” of afterschool/summer programs) and qualitative data (for example, descriptions of exemplary projects from each program).
+Students can use this data to evaluate the efficacy of afterschool and summer programs.

+### SIP Option 2: New Hampshire Academy of Science

 In rural areas such as the Upper Valley, participants often claim to have learned of new initiatives by “word of mouth”.
 Unfortunately, while this may be an effective communication tool among affluent communities, research indicates that it does not necessarily reach those who are less financially secure.
 NHAS has secured a generous amount of financial aid to increase the socioeconomic representation in the scientific community but unless applicants from less affluent communities know about, and subsequently apply to, NHAS programs, these financial resources go unused.

 To that end, NHAS is hoping Dartmouth students can work with data gathered by NHAS educational research surveys and registration data for NHAS patrons of current programs and camps to explore which communities in the Upper Valley are underrepresented in their program.
 This aligns with a broader goal of ensuring that the scientific community is accessible, regardless of socioeconomics, and truly representative of the broader community at large.